cudy789/AMPL/docs/installation/run.rst

    docker-compose down

-Stops AMPL running in the background.
-Will disable AMPL from starting when coprocessor is powered on.
+Stops MAPLE running in the background.
+Will disable MAPLE from starting when coprocessor is powered on.

 Logging
 =========

-A running log file of all AMPL info, warning, and error messages is available in ``~/ampl-config/logs/ampl_log.txt``.
-If trajectory logging is enabled, a new logfile will be created in ``~/ampl-config/logs`` each time AMPL is started.
+A running log file of all MAPLE info, warning, and error messages is available in ``~/maple-config/logs/maple_log.txt``.
+If trajectory logging is enabled, a new logfile will be created in ``~/maple-config/logs`` each time MAPLE is started.

 Pose data on Network Tables
 ============================

-If a team number is set in the ``config.yml`` file, AMPL will attempt to `connect to the Network Tables server using the team number <https://docs.wpilib.org/en/stable/docs/software/networktables/client-side-program.html>`_.
+If a team number is set in the ``config.yml`` file, MAPLE will attempt to `connect to the Network Tables server using the team number <https://docs.wpilib.org/en/stable/docs/software/networktables/client-side-program.html>`_.

-Pose data is available on the table **AMPL** on topics **position** and **orientation**.
+Pose data is available on the table **MAPLE** on topics **position** and **orientation**.

 .. list-table::
     :widths: 20 80